Watermark Beach Resort: Wine & Desert Sun, in British Columbia

 The units have full modern kitchens, with microwaves, coffeemakers, toasters, and enough dishes and pots and pans to feed the family, along with in-suite washer-dryers.

-Another accommodation option for families or groups of friends traveling together is one of the beachfront villas.
+Another accommodation option for families or groups of friends traveling together is one of the beachfront townhomes, next door to the main hotel building.

-The furnishings in these 30 townhouse-style condos are similar to those in the main building, but since many of these units are spread out on more than one level, they feel a little more spacious.
+The furnishings in these 30 townhouse-style condos are similar to those in the main building, but since many of these units are spread out on more than one level, with a living area on the main floor and bedrooms upstairs, they feel a little more spacious.
 They’d comfortably accommodate multiple generations on holiday together.

 What’s Nearby?

-Some of the best wineries in the Okanagan are located in the Oliver-Osoyoos area, from cult favorites like Black Hills, Maverick, or Moon Curser, to larger producers including Burrowing Owl, Tinhorn Creek, or Jackson-Triggs.
-Canada’s first aboriginal-owned winery, Nk’Mip Cellars, is here as well.
+Some of the best wineries in the Okanagan are located in the Oliver-Osoyoos area, from cult favorites like Black Hills or Maverick, to up-and-coming winemakers like Kismet Estate Winery (which also has an excellent Indian restaurant, Manzil), to larger producers including Burrowing Owl or Tinhorn Creek.
+Canada’s first Indigenous-owned winery, Nk’Mip Cellars, is here as well.

-You could spend your entire holiday wine-tasting and touring, but the area is also rich in aboriginal culture.
+You could spend your entire holiday wine-tasting and touring, but the area is also rich in Indigenous culture.
 Learn more about the region’s First Nations at the Nk’Mip Desert Cultural Centre.
-Or take a walk through the scrubby grasslands at the nearby Desert Centre.
+Or take a walk through the scrubby grasslands at the nearby Osoyoos Desert Centre.

 Of course, there’s plenty to do at Watermark, too, even if your idea of “activity” is to pull up a chaise by the pool or stroll along the lakeshore.